eclipse-archived/orion.client/modules/cf-launcher/README.md

 # cf-launcher #
-A harness for your [Cloud Foundry](http://cloudfoundry.org/) application that makes debugging a bit easier.
+A harness for Node.js [Cloud Foundry](http://cloudfoundry.org/) applications that makes debugging a bit easier.

-cf-launcher wraps a simple web UI around your app, adding a [visual debugger](https://github.com/node-inspector/node-inspector), and the ability to kill or restart your app right from the web, no CF commands necessary.
+cf-launcher wraps a simple web UI around your app, adding a [visual debugger](https://github.com/node-inspector/node-inspector), a [shell](https://www.npmjs.org/package/tty.js), and the ability to kill or restart your app process right from the web.
 If your app crashes or fails to start, the console output viewer shows you what happened.

 The launcher UI takes over a single URL prefix in your application's URL space: `/launcher`.
 If your app needs `/launcher`, you can set the prefix to something else.